Samkth123/KTH-md/Public Policy/lecture 9.md

 Research area: HOw to turn around underperforming schools

 linear relationships between school performance for kids and parents education.
-The higher education parents have the higher
+The higher education parents have the higher the school education for kids

+higher performing schools are characterized by
+- a school district with a strong focus on systematic quality assurance
+- a principal who focuses on the core mission ie students learning
+- teachers who collaborate (well)
+- high academic expectations on pupils

+Comparative qualitative analy